-Shanghai SINA Leju and Shanghai Fangxin Information Technology Co., Ltd., our subsidiaries in China, were granted software enterprise status, which qualifies these companies for certain tax exemptions.
+Shanghai SINA Leju and Shanghai Fangxin, our subsidiaries in China, were granted software enterprise status, which qualifies these companies for certain tax exemptions.
 Shanghai SINA Leju is exempt from 100% of income taxes for 2009 and has a 50% income tax rate reduction to 12.5% from 2010 through 2012.
-Shanghai Fangxin Information Technology Co., Ltd. is exempt from 100% of income taxes for 2012 and 2013 and has a 50% reduction in its income tax rate, or a rate of 12.5%, from 2014 through 2016.
-Shanghai SINA Leju was designated a High and New Technology Enterprise entitled to a favorable statutory tax rate of 15% for 2013 and 2014.
+Shanghai Fangxin is exempt from 100% of income taxes for 2012 and 2013 and has a 50% reduction in its income tax rate, or a rate of 12.5%, from 2014 through 2016.
+Shanghai SINA Leju was designated a High and New Technology Enterprise entitled to a favorable statutory tax rate of 15% for 2013 and 2014, and is currently reapplying for the high and new technology enterprise certificate to extend the preferential tax treatment to 2017.

 We have a tax benefit due to losses incurred in past years.
 Under PRC tax law we are permitted to carry forward losses for up to five years.
-We may have a tax benefit for periods for which our Company was profitable on a consolidated basis to the extent our consolidated entities that incurred losses during the period were subject to income tax at a higher effective tax rate as compared with consolidated entities that earned profits during the period.
+We may have a tax benefit for periods for which we were profitable on a consolidated basis to the extent our consolidated entities that incurred losses during the period were subject to income tax at a higher effective tax rate as compared with consolidated entities that earned profits during the period.